epfl-ada/ada-2024-project-padawans/README.md

 # Abstract (150 words)
-Movie recommendation algorithms typically rely on users' viewing history and preferences from similar users.
-However, these systems mostly focus on internal data within the streaming platform.
-What about external factors, like societal events?
-Such data can offer valuable insights into what people might want to watch depending on what the population as a whole is living.
-In this project, we'll use Latent Dirichlet Allocation (LDA) to uncover deeper movie themes beyond genres, identifying hidden patterns in movie synopses.
-By analyzing these themes we can use it to recommend similar movies to users in a classic way but also we can explore whether certain topics become more prominent during specific societal events.
-Ultimately, this approach could enable recommendations that reflect the current state of society.
+Movie recommendation algorithms typically rely on what users have previously watched to recommend similar content.
+This method is called Content-Based Filtering.
+The notion of similarity can vary from movie director to box-office revenue and so on.
+In this project, movies's synopses are used to assess similarities.
+We use Unsupervised clustering Latent Dirichlet Allocation (LDA) to uncover movie themes beyond genres, identifying patterns in movie synopses.
+By analyzing these new themes we can discover new similarities between movies and recommend them based on that.

 # Research questions
 + What themes can be recovered using LDA?
++ How many ways are there to efficiently cluster movie synopses?
+(Topics = 1 or 56?!)
-+ Are those reflecting the genres?
++ Were new themes/topics discovered?
+Are those reflecting the genres?
 Or labels from the MPST dataset?
++ Are themes reflecting countries or epoques/should the country be taken into account?
++ What to do if 2 movies show similar levels of similarities?
-+ Have movies with similar themes been produced in similar countries or at similar times?
++ Should movies with higher ratings or box office earnings be given more importance when recommending similar films?
-+ Does the box office income of movies about certain themes change depending on the period the movie has been produced?
++ Does the box office revenue of certain themes vary based on the period in which the movie was made?
-+ Do we observe trends after historical events?
-+ If there is a rise in a theme after an event how does the theme relate to the sentiment associated with the event?
-+ How do ratings for the same movie theme vary by period?
++ How do theme ratings vary by period?
 + What are the differences between the ratings of different movie themes?
-+ How do user ratings and movie box office revenue correlate?
-+ Is it feasible to group movies by similar theme to propose to the viewer a movie they will likely enjoy?
++ Should movies with higher ratings or box office earnings be given more importance when recommending similar films?

 # Proposed additional datasets